forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 > Selected statements:
 > * In a letter written from Kachanivska penal colony, Ms Tymoshenko warned Viktor Yanukovich, the Ukrainian president and arch political rival, said a shift away from the EU and towards Russia would condemn Mr Yanukovich “to live all your life according to its diktats”.
 > * “Don’t demand money so roughly and hysterically from the west in exchange for the agreement.
 It looks like Neanderthal manners,” Ms Tymoshenko wrote.
 “Sign the agreement and the west will give aid to you, just as it has every other European country that came into close association with the EU.”“to live all your life according to its diktats”.  // From a financial perspective the EU offer was less attractive than the Russian offer.
 Russian politics towards Ukraine can be [experienced as] dictating.
-However the IMF/EU requirements can be [experienced as] dictating too.
+However the IMF/EU requirements can be [experienced as] dictating too. // Encouragements of the European Union regarding democratic principles and human rights are considered positive or at least pointing into the right direction.
 > * “Don’t allow your obsession with me to drive your policies,” she wrote.
 “I don’t know if they will listen to my appeal but I will do everything possible for the signing of the agreement even as I continue to sit in prison.”
 > * “We have heard threats from our European partners towards Ukraine, up to and including promoting the holding of mass protests,” Mr Putin said at a press conference with Recep Tayyip Erdogan, Turkey’s prime minister.
 “This is pressure and this is blackmail.
 Whether Ukraine and the Ukrainian leadership will give in to such blackmail will be clear only in the next few days.” ''' // People protesting against a decision they don't like and which affects them is not extraordinarily when living in a free society, so the partners may have just spoken out of [unfriendly] personal experience at home.
 Violent protests are a different story - a difficult question is what turned them violent - external interference or internal reasons (e.g. aggressive suppression of peaceful protests, unlawful behavior towards oppositions politicians) or both?
 > * "In place of bilateral talks with the EU, the Ukrainian government has suggested a “tripartite commission” between Kiev, Brussels and Moscow to resolve differences." // A reasonable proposal instead of just moving borders (or curtains), discussions on alternatives such as to eliminate them by smoothing them out ([Fluent Borders in Europe](#fluent-european-borders)).